themanyone/fontThumb/README.md

 ![preview](preview.png)

 One problem with desktop publishing on Linux is many of the fonts look the same.
 Scrolling through pages of similar fonts can be a pain.
 Use this tool to generate preview images.
-Then you can use file managers to trim down font selection to a manageable size.
+Then you can use file managers to trim down font selection or browse favorite fonts in a separate folder, such as `~/.local/share/fonts`.

 ## Get it from GitHub
  (clapping)